The 10 Most Reliable Ways to Fund a Startup

-These days, the costs to start a business are at an all-time low, and over 90 percent of startups are self funded (also called bootstrapping).
+Costs to start a business are at an all-time low, and more than 90 percent of startups are self-funded (also called bootstrapping).
 It may take a bit longer to save some money before you start and grow organically, but the advantage is that you don't have to give up any equity or control.
-Your business is yours alone.
+Your business is yours alone.\

 You can see that all of these options require work and commitment on your part, so there is no magic or free money.
 Every funding decision is a complex tradeoff between near-term and longer-term costs and paybacks, as well as overall ownership and control.